 So, to summarize what we’ve covered so far — the most usable and valuable virtual event hosting platforms set users up with a seamless and dynamic experience.
 They streamline the creation of virtual event content, as well as the sharing and study of it after.
-And this is all made possible with a program builder that’s customizable to any number and type of session a host desires.
+And this is all made possible with a program builder that’s customizable to any number and type of sessions a host desires.

-We will go deeper into the specific features premier virtual event platforms offer in regards to gathering analytics, and promoting networking.
-What’s available today is mind blowing — ranging from in-depth data collection tools, to cutting edge artificial-intelligence driven services.
+We will go deeper into the specific features premier virtual event platforms offer in regard to gathering analytics and promoting networking.
+What’s available today is mind-blowing — ranging from in-depth data collection tools to cutting-edge artificial-intelligence-driven services.